Courtesy of Todd Kerr/Berkeley Times

 Outside of work, Ari uses his voice to be in community with people across race and faiths working for a more just and peaceful world.
 He is also passionate about queer issues, combating mental health stigma, and advocating for disability justice.

 Ari’s a big fan of books and bikes, and considers himself a knish aficionado.
-He grew up in Nashville, spent a decade living in California, braved five winters in Wisconsin, and currently lives in Brooklyn on unceded Indigenous land (specifically the homeland of the Lenape peoples) with his partner and their troublemaking two-year-old black lab, Hank.
+He grew up in Nashville, spent a decade living in California, braved five winters in Wisconsin, and currently lives in Brooklyn on unceded Indigenous land (specifically the homeland of the Lenape peoples).